 Research and Development

-- The latest development from TesTex is in Crack Detection using what is called Balanced Field Electromagnetic Technique to detect surface and sub-surface cracking in magnetic and non-magnetic metals.
-Current TesTex Triton Crack Detection Systems that are field deployed can detect a crack within 1/8″ of the surface.
-New prototype sensors are detecting cracks within 3/8″ of the surface.
+TesTex is at the forefront of Crack Detection technology with the introduction of the Balanced Field Electromagnetic Technique.
+This advanced technique allows for the detection of surface and sub-surface cracking in both magnetic and non-magnetic metals.
+Our field-deployed TesTex Triton Crack Detection Systems have the capability to detect cracks within 1/8″ of the surface, and we are continuously pushing the boundaries with new prototype sensors that can detect cracks within 3/8″ of the surface.

-- TesTex always utilizes the latest in digital signal processing (DSP) chips, field programmable gate arrays (FPGA), software algorithms and automation to produce state-of-the-art systems for Electromagnetic NDE.
+In our pursuit of excellence, TesTex consistently incorporates the latest advancements in digital signal processing (DSP) chips, field programmable gate arrays (FPGA), software algorithms, and automation.
+These cutting-edge technologies enable us to deliver state-of-the-art systems for Electromagnetic Non-Destructive Evaluation (NDE).

 - Electric Power Research Institute (EPRI)